vglazer/csc488/README.md

 [universal](https://github.com/universal-ctags) ctags, not that it matters in this context.

 ### On Ubuntu:
-* Run `sudo apt-get install -y gcc make flex bison groff ctags xutils-dev ghostscript`
+* Run `sudo apt-get install -y gcc make flex bison groff ctags ghostscript`

-`xutils-dev` is how you pick up `makedepend`, in case you were wondering. `ghostscript` provides `ps2pdf`.
+`ghostscript` provides `ps2pdf`, in case you were wondering.

 ## Overview
 * [assignment1](https://github.com/vglazer/csc488/tree/master/assignment1) is a collection of programs